Druidss/md-story-web/README.md

 # Eerie Daoist Enigma Website

 Welcome to the **Eerie Daoist Enigma** website, a unique online experience inspired by a chilling horror novel.
-Drawing its essence from the unsettling ambiance of this novel.
+Drawing its essence from the unsettling ambiance of this novel.(道诡异仙)

+All the illustrations were generated using MidJourney, as part of my exploration in the field of prompts.
+They were created in SS2023.
+GSAP was used as the animation library for the base scroll implementation.